NetOpWibby/DraculaBrackets/README.md

 * `File > Extension Manager...`, or click the Lego brick icon in the right toolbar
 * Click "Install from URL..." at the bottom of the modal
-* Copy `https://github.com/NetOperatorWibby/DraculaBrackets` in the input field and click "Install"
+* Copy `https://github.com/NetOperatorWibby/DraculaBrackets`, paste to the input field and click "Install"
 * Voila!
 You will find Dracula in `View > Themes...`